 A: You may use any source you think is appropriate to the research for your paper/project.
 Part of the evaluative process is to determine what information a source (from the library's resources, or the wider world of Internet sources) will contribute to your paper/project, and how to evaluate the accuracy and reliability of Web sources.
 Help in evaluating Web sources.

 Q: I got help from a librarian who suggested some sources to use.
 Is that OK?

 A: Part of learning good research techniques is to know the people who can help you along the way.
 Making an appointment with a research librarian is encouraged if you are unsure where to start, or what to do next.

 Q: Who will judge my paper/project?

-A: Your paper/project will be judged by a committee composed of two faculty, two librarians, and one member of the Friends of the Library Steering Committee.
+A: Your paper/project will be judged by a committee composed of faculty, librarians, and members of the Friends of the Library Steering Committee.